alxmjo/JournalSort/README.md

 # JournalSort
-JournalSort is a simple C++ script which takes a group of journal entries grouped by day of the year, and organizes them into a single, chronological text file.
+JournalSort is a simple C++ program which takes a group of journal entries grouped by day of the year, and organizes them into a single, chronological text file.

+I normally keep my journal organized as 366 plain text files (one for each day of the year, including February 29).
+The entries are not chronological (since they're broken out into individual files for each date), so every few years I'd like to compile all of these into a single, chronological document.
+That's what this program does.

 ### Input